-The Sunshine State’s third largest city, Tampa, is gaining momentum as one of the Top 25 Best Big Cities to Start a Business.
+The Sunshine State’s third largest city, Tampa is gaining momentum as one of the best cities in the country for entrepreneurs.

 Based on these rankings, FundingSage has reviewed the resources that make up Tampa’s entrepreneurial ecosystem:

 ENGAGE calls itself a “network for evolving entrepreneurs.”
-They host regular meetings with the intent to help people make their dreams and ideas a reality.
+To that end, they host regular meetings designed to support local entrepreneurs.